tundish/theatre_of_spud/tos/dlg/act01/edward.rst

     First night, yes.

     What fear I a moon battle?
-Let infamy flee the dawn; we'll break fast on a broth of dread fortune!
+Let infamy flee the dawn; on the bones of dread fortune will we set our throne!

 |EDWARD|'s eyebrows arch dramatically.
 The glow of a green exit sign catches the side of his ruddy, aquiline nose.